-- 29. The Strategic Plan will be geared to seizing opportunities amid crisis and uncertainty, galvanizing transformation for children and urgency for rapid action at scale.
-It will act upon the realization that no one is safe and secure until everyone is safe from the pandemic, and that multilateralism provides the best pathway to transformative global recovery. - 30.
-Realizing children's rights and accelerating progress towards the Sustainable Development Goals will require global solidarity and synchronized action to support the most vulnerable.
-With its sister United Nations agencies, UNICEF will build a United Nations system that truly delivers as one.
-UNICEF will expand its collaborations with the private sector, focusing on leveraging all it has to offer, from financing to expertise and influence.
-In the coming years, the organization will lead the momentum for equitable vaccine access as the single greatest driver of an equitable and just socioeconomic recovery for the world's poorest children and their communities.
-In working with children, adolescents and young people, UNICEF will continue to take their lead, in line with their right to be heard on decisions that affect their lives, and will engage with them as allies and problem-solvers, to make sure the organization works on the issues that concern them the most. - 31.
-Responding to a global context of increasingly constrained resources, the Strategic Plan will reflect the criticality of strategies to leverage financing for children, including countries' domestic resources and those of the United Nations development system, the international financial institutions and the private sector.
-UNICEF is looking beyond its own resources towards using its mandate to leverage financing to accelerate achievement of the Sustainable Development Goals and drive equity-based agendas around the world, engaging in discussions and advocacy around debt relief to make sure that the most vulnerable children are protected.
-UNICEF will direct its talent, drive and passion honed over decades of mitigating the effects of poverty, injustice and inequality on children to tackle the systemic and structural causes of those problems. - 32.
-To focus on the transformational changes that are required to come closer to achievement of the Sustainable Development Goals, UNICEF will develop its capacity to track systemic outcome-level changes, such as leveraging financing for children; supporting child rights-based policies and legislation; market shaping and access to essential supplies and services; brokering global partnerships for children; transforming the landscape of data on children; supporting families and parenting; and influencing social behaviours and norms.
-These areas of change have been identified across all UNICEF theories of change as critical to addressing the underlying causes of children's vulnerability, gender inequality and exclusion in all settings.
+- 34. Responding to a global context of increasingly constrained resources, the Strategic Plan reflects the criticality of strategies to leverage financing for children, including countries' domestic resources and those of the United Nations development system, the international financial institutions, civil society and the private sector.
+UNICEF is looking beyond its own resources towards using its mandate to leverage financing to accelerate the achievement of the Sustainable Development Goals and drive equity-based agendas around the world, engaging in discussions and advocacy around debt relief to make sure that the most vulnerable children are protected.
+UNICEF will direct its talent, drive and passion honed over decades of mitigating the effects of poverty, injustice and inequality on children to tackle the systemic and structural causes of those problems. - 35.
+To focus on the transformations that are required to come closer to the achievement of the Sustainable Development Goals and to ensure that no child is left behind, UNICEF will develop its capacity to track systemic outcome-level changes, such as leveraging financing for children; supporting child rights-based policies and legislation; shaping markets and promoting equitable access to essential supplies and services; brokering global partnerships for children; transforming the landscape of data on children; supporting families, caregivers and parenting; and influencing social behaviours and norms.
+These areas of change have been identified across all UNICEF theories of change as critical to protecting child rights, maximizing the benefit of development opportunities and addressing the underlying causes of children's vulnerability, gender inequality and exclusion in all settings, so that no child is left behind.